Skip to main content

 Image from Ernst Wagensveld

-Recommended for children aged 8 and above, a visit to this weird and wonderful museum dedicated to the minuscule lifeforms which shape our world is a truly unique experience.
-The dark exhibition space is packed with interactive exhibits, live laboratory demonstrations and microscopes you can peer into to see how living organisms move, eat and reproduce.
-From growing mould to the useful bacterias that live inside our bodies, microbes are the smallest but most powerful things on our planet.
-Adults will undoubtedly walk away from Micropia discovering just as much as the kids.
+Dive into the weird and wonderful world of micro-organisms at Micropia.
+With interactive exhibits dedicated to the minuscule life-forms which shape our world, the museum offers live laboratory demonstrations and microscopes you can peer into to see how living organisms move, eat and reproduce.
+From growing mould to the useful and essential bacteria that live inside our bodies, microbes are the smallest but most powerful things on our planet.

 Resistance Museum Junior